 - if applicable, the name of the transcriber, and the name of the book, website, or other medium from or to which the transcriber published the transcript.

-For example, the following would be an apppropriate source note or bibliographical reference for an English death certificate:
+For example, the following would be an appropriate source note or bibliographical reference for an English death certificate:

 Certified Copy of an Entry of Death, given at the General Register Office, England, 19 September 2008.
 Extract: James Dickson, died 14 December 1888, at Barnet, age 52 years, cause of death: phthisis, informant: Ann Barton.
 Registration district: Barnet, in the counties of Hertford and Middlesex; application no. 537007-1, registration no. DYC 071829.
 Transcribed by Alison Kilpatrick, and posted online to Arborealis arborealis.ca (accessed 28 June 2014).

 Source citation for this page: — Kilpatrick, Alison.
 “Citing your sources.”
-Published to Arborealis, online at arborealis.ca/about/cite-your-sources/, accessed [insert date of access].
+Published to Arborealis, arborealis.ca/about/cite-your-sources/, accessed [Insert date of access].

 Updated 22nd Nov.
 2023.